nathanh635/NoteTaker/README.md

   ## Installation

-  the application requires express.js to run.
+  The application requires express.js to run locally.

   ## Usage